Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Results

 \subsubsection{\it 3D-FSE Experiment.}

-Figure \ref{fig:tse_showcase} represents a showcase of the Wave-Shuffling method when applied to the 3D-FSE sequence for 1-mm isotropic acquisition at $R_{4.491}$ with an acquisition time of 3 minutes and 5 seconds.
+Figure \ref{fig:tse_showcase} represents a showcase of the Wave-Shuffling method when applied to the 3D-FSE sequence for 1-mm isotropic acquisition at $T_{acq} = 151 s$.
 Four out of the 256 reconstructed images are depicted.
 A highly accelerated 3D-FSE Wave-Shuffling acquisition and reconstruction is seen to stably recover a time series of images with multiple contrasts.
+Since 3D-FSE uses a variable flip angle train to stimulate echoes, there is still signal at around 500 ms.